paradisefam/NFT_Marketplace_game_Adicia/README.md

 <b> 5- NFT and NFT Game MarketPlace:- </b> We need a Marketplace where Creators can buy, sell and trade NFTs, NFTs Games, Virtual Land, Open-world, and in-game Assets.
 Users can rate and review the NFTs, which will improve purchasing decision process and Sales. <br/>

-## Voxel Game-Maker (1.5-2 months to complete)
+## Build Voxel Game Maker (Needs 1.5-2 months to be completed)

 This is the most difficult part of this Game Platform.
 Creators can use Assets and available scripts to build the Game.
 - Templates of Open World and Puzzles will be available to customize according to Player's needs.
 They can also import Voxel Assets from any voxel editor or from the web and then use them to make the Open World of their Choice.
 They can sell them as NFT into MarketPlace and monetize them.
 - To build different types of Games, Scripts will be needed.
 For Players with no technical knowledge, there will be several Templates of different genres of Games with scripts, will be available for modification and combination.
 With these templates available inside the Game Maker, Players can Change the variable parameters of the script or Add multiple instances of same template/script to make complex Games
 -Users can Combine different Templates/Script to make Innovative Games inside the Metaverse and monetize them into MarketPlace.
 - <b><i>Visual Editor (similar to Unity Bolt)</i></b> for a game where User uses visual scripting like Powerful flow control graphs (similar to Unreal Blueprints) for low-level logic and complex tasks.
 Elegant finite state machines (FSM) for high-level logic and easy state management.
 Create and modify entire graphs while in Play mode.

+<b><i> The Game-Maker will be a download-able native application (Mac, Windows, Linux).
+A web application can be created for building Mini Games but to make Big Game Native application needs to be downloaded.
+So we will have Web version of Game Maker for Mini Game and Desktop Apllication for Big Game.
+Players can Rate and Review these Games according to their Liking.</i></b> <br/>

 ## [NFT GAME MarketPlace](https://github.com/adi99/NFT_Market)